University of Reading cookie policy

 Stonewall Workplace Equality Index

-The University’s LGBT+ Action Plan Group works to develop and monitor the implementation of a programme of actions that ensure that the University: provides an environment that is welcoming, inclusive, and supportive to its LGBT+ staff and students; is engaged with and acts on issues raised by its LGBT+ communities; achieves its target to be in the Top 50 in the Stonewall Workplace Equality Index by 2020.
+The University’s LGBT+ Action Plan Group works to develop and monitor the implementation of a programme of actions that ensure that the University provides an environment that is welcoming, inclusive, and supportive to its LGBT+ staff and students and is engaged with, and acts on, issues raised by its LGBT+ communities.

 You can read more about the work of the LGBT+ Action Plan group and the associated action plan here: